borg286/sevtech2/README.md

 * Mischief of Mice's [top tips](https://www.youtube.com/watch?v=i22YPsbfego) and a [playlist of astral sorcery - bit by bit](https://www.youtube.com/watch?v=9uU67eYK_Mc&list=PLQzDSnrhrcyyZKmHp1zdj03jRbuZN7NOh)

+* TODO: insert picture of a rock crystal sample.

 * When making a crystal grow by soaking it in starlight, if you continue past the maximum purity there is a decent chance that a second crystal will form with higher purity (this is also the only way to increase purity).
 See [here](https://youtu.be/i22YPsbfego?t=5m23s) for example

 * You ALWAYS want to use perfect crystals for rituals and collector crystals, and preferably celestial crystals